Bender1011001/FBA-bench/learning/README.md

 # Agent Learning and Adaptation System

-This module implements advanced learning capabilities for FBA-Bench agents, enabling them to adapt and improve their performance across simulation runs through reinforcement learning and episodic memory.
+This module implements advanced learning capabilities for **FBA-Bench** agents, enabling them to adapt and improve their performance across simulation runs through reinforcement learning and episodic memory.

-## Overview
+## 🎯 Overview

 The learning system consists of three core components: